Lesnar-Dsilva/Web-Apps/README.md

 I converted that property value into an array using the split("") method to isolate the quotee from the quote to give them different css properties.

+I also used a drop shadow for the background of the quote and quotee.

 Thanks for reading!